UTSA Rising Researchers

 Participants: First semester UTSA Freshmen who are disadvantaged or underrepresented are invited to apply for the UTSA Rising Researcher Program & Award.

-Time Commitment: Trainees will participate in a mandatory weekly session that last from 11:00-11:50.
-They will also have the opportunity of additional training on some of these days by attending a 12:00-12:50 lunch with the seminar speaker or other professional development activities held for our RISE and MARC U*STAR research trainees; this 12:00-12:50 session is not mandatory, but the 11:00-11:50 one is.
+Time Commitment: Trainees participate in a mandatory weekly session that lasts from 12:00 noon-1:00 pm.
+They also have the opportunity of additional training on some of these days by attending a 12:00-12:50 lunch with the seminar speaker or other professional development activities held for our RISE and MARC U*STAR research trainees.

 Now accepting applications for Fall 2015